 As a fiduciary, our obligation is to always put the interests of our investors first.
 We believe that it is not only possible, but imperative, that we meet our environmental investing goals without sacrificing the core investment and fiduciary tenets that define our firm.
 These include:

-Based on extensive research, we do not believe that active management will consistently beat a simple indexing approach over time.
+Based on extensive research, we do not believe that active management will consistently beat an indexing approach over time.
 Our strategies utilize a variety of exchange-traded funds (ETFs), each of which seeks to passively track the performance of a particular market index.

-Standard broad market indexes like the S&P 500 contain a material allocation to companies that may be considered less environmentally friendly, including energy companies and utilities, among others.
-However, it is now possible and relatively easy to invest using indexes that are constructed to reduce or eliminate these exposures.
+Standard broad market indexes like the S&P 500 contain a material allocation to companies that may be considered less environmentally friendly, including traditional energy companies and utilities, among others.
+However, it is now possible and relatively easy to invest using indexes that reduce or eliminate these exposures.

 The ETFs we utilize provide access to thousands of different stocks across a variety of industries, company sizes, and geographies.
 This reduces risk concentrations, preventing any single company from having an outsized impact on the portfolio’s returns.